|W2017 - HTST 372 - Ways of Knowing: Science, Technology, and Medicine|

 Jessica Tannenbaum holds a Dr. med. degree in History of Medicine from the Friedrich-Alexander University of Erlangen-Nuernberg in Germany.
 In parallel to her studies in medicine and history of medicine, she also took several courses in general history (social and cultural history as well as historiographical methodology) from the German Open University in Hagen (Fernuniversitaet Hagen).

-Before joining the UofC graduate program, she had also worked as a museum curator for the historical exhibit project at the Concentration Camp Flossenbuerg Memorial Site, and is curently preparing her Dr. med. dissertation for a book publication with Peter Lang Verlag in Frankfurt am Main, Germany.
+Before joining the UofC graduate program, she had also worked as a museum curator for the historical exhibit project at the Concentration Camp Flossenbuerg Memorial Site, and has published her Dr. med. dissertation as a book with Peter Lang Verlag in Frankfurt am Main, Germany.

 Dr. Aleksandra Loewenau, Ph.D.